FOREX-Dollar gains vs yen on weak Japan data; focus on Ukraine

 NEW YORK, April 21 (Reuters) - The dollar rose to a two-week high against the yen on Monday after Japan posted a record trade deficit in the fiscal year ended in March, though tensions in Ukraine were likely to limit losses on the safe-haven Japanese currency.

-The greenback is up seven straight sessions versus the yen, while the euro touched a two-week peak against the Japanese currency.
-Many European markets are closed due to the Easter Monday holiday, leaving market volumes low.
+The greenback has gained for seven straight sessions versus the yen, with the euro also strengthening to a two-week peak against the Japanese unit in light holiday trading.
+Many of the European markets are closed due to the Easter Monday holiday.

-The yen fell after Japanese exports in March grew at just 1.8 percent compared to a year-ago, versus forecasts for a 6.3 percent gain.
+The yen slid after data showed a much weaker-than-expected rise of 1.8 percent in Japan exports in March from a year earlier, compared with forecasts for a 6.3 percent gain.

-The country’s trade balance stood at a deficit of 1.446 trillion yen in March, after a record trade gap of 2.79 trillion yen in January.
+The country’s trade balance stood at a deficit of 1.446 trillion yen ($14.14 billion) in March, against a shortfall of 1.070 trillion yen expected, after logging a record trade gap of 2.79 trillion yen in January.
 That marked a record 21-month run of deficits.

 “The weak trade figures suggested that sooner or later Tokyo may have to resort to bolder monetary policies to keep the economy on the right track,” said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

-The dollar hovered just under the session high of 102.70 yen , up 0.2 percent.

 Still, losses in the yen could be tempered by fresh tensions in Ukraine.
-An agreement reached last week to avert a wider conflict faltered, with pro-Moscow separatist gunmen showing no sign of surrendering the government buildings they have seized.
+An agreement reached last week to avert wider conflict in Ukraine faltered as the new week began, with pro-Moscow separatist gunmen showing no sign of surrendering government buildings they have seized.

-The dollar index, which measures the greenback against a basket of major currencies, added 0.17 percent to 79.962.
+The U.S. unit also edged higher against a basket of major currencies, with the dollar index adding about 0.1 percent to 79.874.

 “The greenback’s gains are consistent with our caution last week against playing for a breakout as key support for the dollar had been approached,” Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York, said in a note to clients.